vdstack/mockit/README.md

 ## Mocking should be able to use types

-Depending on interfaces rather than concrete implementations is a very good practices in any language: this allows you to easily swap implementations, and thus makes your code more reusable and testable.
+Depending on interfaces rather than concrete implementations is a very good practices in any language: all dependency injection's related patterns are unlocked, which helps you build more reusable and testable code.
 It can be quite tricky to generate mocked versions in TypeScript though, because types are not usable at runtime.
 Mockit [provides a `mockAbstract` function that helps you with that](#mocking-abstract-classes).

 It also provides a `mockInterface` function that does the same thing, [but for interfaces and types](#mocking-interfaces).